sagemath/trac_to_gh/Issue 2302.md

 # Issue 2302: Add a 64 bit glibc 2.3 based binary of Sage to the default build platforms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2302

 Original creator: mabshoff